Mountain Bike Wheels: Product Considerations

 A less obvious but equally important thing to know when purchasing a set of wheels is the axle spacing on your bike.
 As mountain bike technology continues to progress we've seen a number of different axle "standards" in recent years.
 Currently, the most common axle standard is known as "Boost" which has a 15 x 110 front thru-axle and a 12 x 148 rear thru axle.
 The reason for this is that as mountain bike wheels have grown in diameter, bike and wheel manufacturers have increased the axle width on forks and frames to accommodate wider hubs which are intended to help make better and more durable wheels.
 We won't bore you with the math or the physics… If you don't already know, you can check the spacing on your bike by looking at the front and rear axles where the dimensions may be printed.
 If it isn't printed on the axles, you can also check the specs for your bike on the manufacturer's website.

 The other most common spacing is what is now known as "non-Boost".
-This axle spacing is more commonly found on bikes that are a few years old and features slightly narrower axle widths.
-Bikes with non-Boost spacing generally have 15 x 100 front thru axles and 12 x 142 rear thru axles.
+This axle spacing is more commonly found on bikes that are a few years old and feature slightly narrower axle widths.
+Bikes with non-Boost spacing generally have 15 x 100 front thru-axles and 12 x 142 rear thru-axles.
+Some manufacturers have latched onto "Super-Boost" spacing.
+This only involves the rear axle which has dimensions of 12 x 157mm.

-Many wheels can be purchased with hubs in either Boost or non-Boost spacing, though some are produced in the Boost size only.
+Many wheels can be purchased with hubs in Boost, Super Boost, and non-Boost spacing, though some are produced in the Boost size only.
 In many cases, manufacturers may make end caps that allow the user to switch between Boost and non-Boost spacing.
-Please refer to the "Other Versions and Accessories" section at the end of each individual review to see the spacing options for each wheelset.

 Mountain bike rims have slowly but steadily grown in width over the past several years in part as a response to the proliferation of wider tires.
 Rims are currently available in a huge range of widths to meet the varying needs and wants of the mountain bikers who use them.
 For everyday trail, all-mountain, and enduro style riding, a rim with an internal dimension of 30mm seems to be the current sweet spot.
 This rim width pairs well with today's wider tires, typically in the 2.3" to 2.6" range and helps to create more air volume which allows the user to run lower tire pressures to enhance traction and provide a smoother ride.
 When paired with wider tires, a wide rim also gives the tire tread a better profile and helps to support the tire sidewall.

 All of the wheels we tested have a rim width in the 29-31mm range with most of them at exactly 30mm.
-Many of the models in our test are also available in other widths to meet varying rider preferences.
-Please refer to the "Other Version and Accessories" section at the end of each individual review for information on the available widths for each model.
+Some models are also offered in other widths to meet varying rider preferences.

 What kind of riding do you do?
 You can do just about any style of riding on any wheelset, but some may be better suited to the type of riding you do.
 Are you into all day backcountry vision quests with massive vertical gain?
 Then maybe a lighter set of wheels will be good for you.
 Are you a descent focused enduro racer who only rides uphill to try and break rocks on the way down?
 Then maybe a slightly heavier and more durable wheelset is more appropriate for you.
 Are you an XC racer who counts every gram and rides on 2.25" tires?
 Perhaps you should look into lightweight and narrower options to bring down the weight and better pair with your tire selection.